ORCAv2 timestamp format

 - [period of the data push]=5 minutes

-Important: ALL timestamps are optional.
+Important: All timestamps are optional.

 If they are not specified, they are set as: